- Places to Explore

 Eiffel Tower (Tour Eiffel) Review

-You can stride up the stairs as far as the third floor, but if you want to go to the top you'll have to take the elevator.
-(Be sure to take a close look at the fantastic ironwork.)
+You can stride up 1,700 steps as far as the third floor, but if you want to go to the top you'll have to take the elevator.
+(Be sure to look closely at the fantastic ironwork.)
 Although the view of the flat sweep of Paris at 1,000 feet may not beat the one from the Tour Montparnasse skyscraper, the setting makes it considerably more romantic—especially if you come in the late evening, after the crowds have dispersed.
 Beat the crushing lines by reserving your ticket online.
 You can also book a guided tour.

 - Address: Quai Branly, Trocadéro/Tour Eiffel, Paris, 75007 | Map It